zitrusfrisch/HTML-StarterKit/readme.md

 HTML-StarterKit contains everything you need to create responsive websites: Stop caring about doctypes and ubiquitous HTML parts – just start developing.

 #### Modern web standards
-HTML-StarterKit is based on HTML5, styled using SCSS and responsive out of the box.
+HTML-StarterKit is based on HTML5, styled using SCSS and is completely responsive out of the box.
 See the [demo page](http://zitrusfrisch.com/html-starterkit/demo).

 #### It's free!
 HTML-StarterKit is free for both personal and commercial usage under the terms of the [MIT license](http://opensource.org/licenses/MIT).
 So fork away! :-)